Max-Derner/pet-diary/README_DIR/SUPPPORTING_CAST_README.md

 * [logger.py](../app/support/logger.py)

 #### __misc.py__
-This file just contains the on function at the minute.
+This file just contains the one function at the minute.
 I suppose it's just a file for function which I couldn't decide where they should live.
 It currently holds `utc_timestamp_now()`, which does what it says on the tin.
 The reason this simple functionality is abstracted into it's own function is that I can now patch that function and control time during tests.
 * [misc.py](../app/support/misc.py)

 #### __records/__